AnyPlace: Learning Generalized Object Placement for Robot Manipulation: : Generalizable Object Placement

-Empirically, we found that explicitly identifying placement modes, rather than relying on models to explore placements across the entire object, is more reliable and practical when handling diverse objects with multiple possible placement poses.
-Additionally, since our high-level module is built on a general-purpose VLM, the system can handle diverse placements and perform complex language conditioning.
-In particular, this enables us to have complex language conditioning in: (1) selecting which object to place; (2) selecting which object to place it onto; and (3) selecting where on that object to perform the placement.
-It also enables our method to function effectively even when the object being placed onto is large or difficult to segment.
-This is because the module always outputs a small local region around the potential placement location, regardless of the object's size.
+This approach enables the low-level pose prediction model to focus on learning different placement configurations of two objects and predicting placement poses.
+Also, explicitly identifying placement modes, rather than relying on models to explore placements across the entire object, is more reliable and practical when handling diverse objects with multiple possible placement poses.
+Since our high-level module is built on a general-purpose VLM, the system can also handle diverse placements and perform complex language conditioning.
+We utilize Molmo \cite{deitke2024molmopixmoopenweights} to detect all potential placement locations as keypoints in image space, such as specifying all positions where a vial can be inserted into a vial plate.
+However, our approach is not specific to one VLM, and other models with capabilities to give point locations in an image could be used \cite{geminiroboticsteam2025geminiroboticsbringingai}.
+(See \appendixref{appendix:prompt} for language prompts.)